rmn388/dog-treat-dispenser/README.md

 # dog-treat-dispenser

-This repository contains all of the code and CAD models for the Dog Treat Dispenser project.
+All of the code and CAD models to make the Dog Treat Dispenser that is featured in the Feb/March 2018 Issue of Make Magazine.

 Video of the device in action: https://www.youtube.com/watch?v=wkbKYwNOw7A

-Blog post about the project: http://richnelson.me/side-project/2015/12/25/treat-dispenser.html
+Blog post with a high level overview of the project: http://richnelson.me/side-project/2015/12/25/treat-dispenser.html

 ##### Setup Table of Contencts